-Vermont communities have been undergoing change since Europeans first settled the state in the late 18th century.
-For a variety of economic, cultural and policy reasons, however, most communities have retained important elements of their architectural heritage.
-Vermont’s historic buildings – both individually and collectively in historic districts – contribute to the state’s unique character and sense of place.
+Vermont communities are always changing.
+However, for a variety of economic, cultural, and policy reasons most communities have retained elements of their architectural heritage.
 Many communities have recognized the cultural and economic value of maintaining the architectural integrity of historic buildings, and the historic character of historic districts.
 Historic Preservation Regulations are an important tool for achieving these goals.

 One of Smart Growth Vermont’s key smart growth principles is to protect and preserve environmental quality and important natural and historic features of Vermont, including natural areas, water resources, air quality, scenic resources, and historic sites and districts.
 An important way to protect and preserve historic sites and districts is through the adoption of historic preservation regulations.
 Commonly adopted as part of zoning bylaws, preservation regulations – or standards – generally serve two objectives: (1) protect historic structures from inappropriate alteration or demolition; and (2) ensure that new construction is harmonious with the character of the surrounding area, as defined by historic structures.